 - 1 pinch black pepper

-- In a large saucepan over medium heat, bring cabbage and 2 cups water to a boil.
-Reduce heat and allow to simmer, covered, until cabbage has cooked down (about 1/2 the original size) and is tender, about 10-15 minutes.
+- In a large saucepan over medium heat, add cabbage and 2 cups water.
+Bring to boil, then reduce heat and allow to simmer, covered, until cabbage has cooked down (about 1/2 the original size) and is tender, about 10-15 minutes.
 Drain cabbage, but reserve water cabbage cooked in.
-Transfer cooked cabbage to a bowl, cover, and set aside.
+Transfer cooked cabbage to a bowl, cover, and set aside.1/2 head cabbage, 8 cup water

 - In a large stockpot, add cabbage water and potatoes, plus more water so that the top of the potatoes are covered.
 Bring to a boil over medium-high heat.
-Reduce heat and allow to cook, uncovered, until potatoes are tender, about 15-25 minutes.
+Reduce heat and allow to cook, uncovered, until potatoes are tender, about 15-25 minutes.6 medium russet potatoes, 8 cup water

 - While potatoes cook, add milk, green onions, salt, and pepper to a small saucepan.
 Bring to a boil over medium heat and allow to simmer for 20 seconds, then remove from heat.
-Set saucepan nearby.
+Set saucepan nearby.1 cup whole milk, 1/2 cup green onion, 1 teaspoon salt, 1 pinch black pepper

 - Once potatoes are cooked, drain excess water and add potatoes to a large mixing bowl.
 Mash potatoes to desired consistency (having some lumps is okay).

-- Add cooked cabbage and milk mixture to mashed potatoes, then gently stir to combine.
+- Add cooked cabbage, milk mixture, and butter to mashed potatoes, then gently stir to combine.2 tablespoon salted butter

-- Serve colcannon immediately with crumbled bacon, fresh parsley, and butter.
+- Serve colcannon immediately with crumbled bacon, fresh parsley, and butter.2 tablespoon salted butter, cooked and crumbled bacon, fresh chopped parsley

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.